heyysid18/AIMERS/DEPLOYMENT.md

 ## GitHub Actions

 The project includes GitHub Actions workflows that will:
-- Automatically deploy the frontend to GitHub Pages
+- ✅ **Frontend**: Automatically deploy to GitHub Pages
-- Build and test the backend (ready for deployment to your chosen platform)
+- ✅ **Backend**: Test and validate the backend (ready for deployment to your chosen platform)

+### Workflow Files:
+- `.github/workflows/deploy-frontend.yml` - Frontend deployment to GitHub Pages
+- `.github/workflows/deploy-backend.yml` - Backend testing and validation

 ## Manual Deployment Steps